ggxchain/documentation/src/developer-documentation/how-to-guides/how-to-deploy-solidity.md

 1. Go to the Remix IDE website - <https://remix.ethereum.org>

 2. Add GGX chain Network to your wallet and choose the corresponding injected provider.
-Please see the [Metamask wallet installation instructions](../wallets/metamask.md).
+Please see the [Metamask Extension](../keys/metamask-create-keys.md).

 3. Create your `.sol` contract in the file explorer